 Thus, all the terms of a predictable forward performance process can be obtained, starting from any arbitrary initial wealth $x>0$ and proceeding iteratively solving a \textquotedblleft period-by-period\textquotedblright \ inverse optimization problem.
-Moreover, as we will show in the next section, we will also derive the optimal portfolio and wealth processes at the same time.
+Moreover, as we show in the next section, we also concurrently derive the optimal portfolio and wealth processes.

 To summarize, the crucial step in the entire predictable forward construction is to solve this \textit{single-period inverse investment problem }.
 We do this in the next section.